-SACs may include: Role plays, class presentations, listening, viewing, reading and responding tasks, writing tasks (e.g. diary entries, emails, letters, reviews, blogs etc.) for different purposes (e.g. personal, imaginative, informative, evaluative, and persuasive).
+SACs may include:

+Role plays, class presentations, interviews, listening, viewing, reading and responding tasks, writing tasks (e.g. diary entries, emails, letters, reviews, blogs etc.) for different purposes (e.g. personal, imaginative, informative, evaluative, and persuasive).

-What skills will I require to complete this subject?
-Create original texts in Italian, link and sequence information and ideas, identify, interpret and evaluate key concepts from written, spoken or audio-visual texts, develop strategies for self-correction by referencing your developing understanding of grammar and context, communication of thoughts and opinions both orally and in written form.
+You will need to be able to create original texts in Italian, link and sequence information and ideas, identify, interpret and evaluate key concepts from written, spoken or audio-visual texts, develop strategies for self-correction by referencing your developing understanding of grammar and context and communicate thoughts and opinions both orally and in written form.

-What can this subject lead to?
 Bachelor of Arts with a range of majors including history, art, politics, language etc., Bachelor of Education, International Politics, Travel guide/travel blogger, Diplomat, Politics, Translation and interpretation, Customs and immigration roles, Fashion design.

-POSSIBLE PATHWAY
+POSSIBLE PATHWAYS

 YEAR 11 Year 12 Italian

 YEAR 12 Degrees, diplomas and careers as seen above

-Why choose this subject?
-Choose this subject if you are interested in travel, learning about other languages and cultures, learning specifically about Italian culture e.g. Music, art, architecture, design, fashion, cuisines, teaching Italian, communicating with Italian friends and relatives, planning to study/work/live in Italy.
+Choose this subject if you are interested in: Travel, learning about and building empathy and understanding about other languages and cultures, learning specifically about Italian culture e.g., Music, art, architecture, design, fashion, cuisine, sport or if you're interested in teaching Italian and communicating with Italian friends and relatives or planning to work, study or live in Italy.

-LOTE JAPANESE UNITS 1-4
+LANGUAGES JAPANESE UNITS 1-4

 In the Year 11 and 12 course you will have an exciting range of experiences and make new friends.
 You will communicate with other students in Japanese and with our Japanese teachers.
-You will also learn about topics that revolve around the themes of The Individual, Japanese speaking communities and the World around us.
+You will also learn about topics that revolve around the themes of the Individual, Japanese Speaking Communities and the World Around Us, as prescribed in the VCE Japanese Second Language Study Design.